8 minute read

 sudo tailscale cert machine-name.tailnet-name.ts.net

-with the machine name and tailnet name you got from the previous step information.
+with the machine name and tailnet name obtained from the previous step information.

 NOTE: This will only create a cert once, which at the time of this writing, are valid for 90 days.
-When the cert expires, you can either call the tailscale cert command again or optionally, you can install this extension.
+When the cert expires, the command tailscale cert can be called again or optionally, this extension can be installed.

 Step 4: Lock Down Your Server